kivattt/fssize/README.md

-- Ignore symlinks / hardlinks
-- Read home folder (Downloads, Documents, steam etc...) first

-- Deleting (multiple selected) files
-- Special case for /swapfile, suggest or run clear swap thing
+Low on disk space?
+Use this tool to find the biggest files and folders on your Linux machine

 [The command-line parser stops parsing after the first non-option](https://stackoverflow.com/a/25113485).\
-This is valid:
+This is valid:\
 `fssize --ignore-hidden-files .`

-While this will not ignore hidden files:
+While this will not ignore hidden files:\
 `fssize . --ignore-hidden-files`

-Tabs: Files Folders